jazzkutya/soapysettingsgui/README.md

 ## Other notes

 When building SoapySDR you need swig newer than 3.0 for the python bindings.
-Ubuntu 14.04 has swig 3.0 but the package name is called swig3.0 and by default an earlier version is installed.
+Ubuntu 14.04 has swig 3.0 but the package name is swig3.0 and by default an earlier version is installed.